noxtgm/gateway-bot/README.md

 # Gateway Discord Bot

 Source code for the bot on my Discord server hosted on Autocode.
-It features styled panels (rules, games, etc), roles and notifications panels that utilize Discord's new drop down select menu, and bot status displaying member count.
+It features general purpose functions such as styled panels (rules, games, etc), roles and notifications panels that utilize Discord's new drop down select menu, and bot status displaying member count.

 > [!CAUTION]
 >  This project was originally made on a hosting website called Autocode which has shut down since April 26th, 2024.